jwmatthys/ciclop/README.md

 Once installed, there are command-line shortcuts for:

-panorama - the Panorama soundfile player panorama2 - duplicate player (so you can have different soundfiles stored) clix - Ge Wang's Clix clixy - Joel's variation on clix
+panorama - the Panorama soundfile player\n
+panorama2 - duplicate player (so you can have different soundfiles stored) clix - Ge Wang's Clix clixy - Joel's variation on clix